rbannist/ContainersOnAzure_SimpleDocker/readme.md

 <br>

-Stop the container and remove it...
+Stop the container and remove it:

 ```
 docker ps
 ```
+...

 ```
 docker stop <containerid>